James Woods: 1990–1999: Established actor

-2000s–present
+2000–present

 During the 2000s, Woods lent his voice to various films, video games, and television shows including another Disney film, Recess: School's Out (2001) as Dr. Phillium Benedict, the twisted former headmaster who attempts to abolish summer vacation.
 Woods would also voice Falcon in Stuart Little 2 (2002).
+He appeared in the Denzel Washington thriller John Q. (2002) and had a cameo in Be Cool (2005), featuring an all-star cast.
 In 2007, Woods voiced the role of Reggie Belafonte, a short-tempered sea otter, in the Sony Pictures Animation film, Surf's Up.
 The character is a Don King-like promoter for the main character's rival.
 The film went on to receive an Academy Award nomination for Best Animated Feature losing to Pixar's Ratatouille.
 From 2005 to 2016, Woods has played a recurring role as himself in Seth MacFarlane's Family Guy.
 He has continued to voice Hades in the Kingdom Hearts video games.
-Since 2016, he has also voiced the role of Lex Luthor in three animated series, Justice League Action.
+Since 2016, he has also voiced the role of Lex Luthor in the animated series Justice League Action.
 From 2006 to 2008, Woods starred in the CBS legal drama series Shark.
 He played an infamous defense lawyer who, after growing disillusioned when his client commits a murder, becomes a successful prosecutor with the Los Angeles County District Attorney's office.